The Frugal Girls

 How Do You Make Angel Food Cake Taste Better?

-You could also top this with some fresh blueberries or some vanilla ice cream.
+You could also top this with some fresh blueberries or serve with some vanilla ice cream on the side.

 Can You Bake Angel Food Cake In A 9×13 Pan?

-Yes, I use my regular 9×13 ceramic casserole baking dish to prepare this recipe and it turns out great.
+Yes, I use my regular 9×13 ceramic casserole baking dish to prepare all of my 2 ingredient angel food cake and pie filling recipes… and they turn out great!

 Blueberry Angel Food Cake Recipe Easy